boosh/ansible-vagrant-hadoop-cluster/README.md

 # Deploying Hadoop Clusters using Ansible & Vagrant

-This project uses vagrant and ansible to launch hadoop on Ubuntu, either as a single node (without HDFS) or as a cluster.
+This project uses vagrant and ansible to launch hadoop on Ubuntu, either as a single node (with or without HDFS) or as a cluster.
 To use, install vagrant & ansible, then just run `vagrant up`.

-By default a single node will be built.
-To build a cluster, set `build_cluster` to True in the file `group_vars/all` and rename `Vagrantfile.cluster` to `Vagrantfile` before running `vagrant up`.
+By default a single node will be built with HDFS.
+To disable HDFS, set `install_hdfs` to False in the file `group_vars/all`.

+To build a cluster, set `build_cluster` to `True` in `group_vars/all`, and also change the the variable `dfs_replication` to '3' in the same file.
+Then rename `Vagrantfile.cluster` to `Vagrantfile` and run `vagrant up`.

 Once built, the web UIs are available at:

   * JobTracker web interface: http://192.168.50.4:50030/
-  * NameNode web interface: http://192.168.50.4:50070/ (cluster mode only)
+  * NameNode web interface: http://192.168.50.4:50070/ (only when HDFS is enabled)

 **Note**: Hadoop will use a lot of disk space for the slaves when building a cluster.